Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 How long should I wait to have a secondary facelift after the first one?

 I recommend waiting at least twelve months after the first facelift.
-This period allows for the complete maturation of the scars, stabilization of the tissues, and total resolution of swelling.
+This period allows for the complete maturation of the scars, stabilisation of the tissues, and total resolution of swelling.
 In cases of dissatisfaction with the result, this time also allows for a more accurate assessment of what really needs to be corrected.

 Is the secondary facelift riskier than the first one?